Creating HTML Elements and Setting Attributes

-How can you add new elements to a web page or set the attributes of existing elements?
+How can you add new elements to a web page or set attributes for existing elements?

 and Element.setAttribute()